 “Within the first year,” explained Thomason, “there were at least an additional three to four entities and businesses that we would not have been able to properly vet or even begin conversations with if we had not had Lavoie available to do evaluation processes for us—engagements, projections, things of that nature.”

 At Lavoie, our goal is to be a business’s go-to source for financial reporting and accounting management.
-Lavoie serves as your company’s finance department, up to and including CFO stewardship.
+Lavoie serves as your company’s finance department, up to and including outsourced fractional CFO services.
 Give us a call at (704) 481-6699 or fill out our contact form talk about how Lavoie can help give your company clarity.